Creating solutions for the changing landscape

 We work at a strategic level with commissioners to plan and deliver new services and models of care.
 Our Development team approach this in different innovative ways.
 This can mean adapting an existing building to create a bespoke setting – particularly if the local authority and CCG have identified individuals who fall under the Transforming Care Agenda.
 They also plan and create new models of care, which has led to us closing an existing service and entirely re-modelling it to create smaller settings offering supported living style options with bespoke support.
 This offers individuals greater independence but also brings the same benefits and securities they would find in a residential service.

-Head of Development and Partnerships (South)
+Head of Development & Partnerships (South)

-Head of Development and Partnerships
+Head of Development & Partnerships (North)

 Read our case studies

 At our Redan Street service in Ipswich we worked with commissioners, families and individuals to transform it from larger residential service into a supported living service.
 The individuals already living in the service were fully involved in decision making and we even involved other individuals who were due to move to the service at a later date.